-What is Likert Scale?
+What is a Likert Scale

-The Likert Scale (or sometimes referred to as a "Satisfaction Scale") is usually formatted as a 5 or 7-point scale, ranging from one extreme opinion or feeling to the other.
+The Likert Scale (sometimes referred to as a "Satisfaction Scale") is usually formatted as a 5 or 7-point scale, ranging from one extreme opinion or feeling to the other.
 There is also typically an impartial or middle-of-the-road option in its scale.
-This approach provides you with the metrics to measure degrees of opinions and ultimately a better understanding of your audience.
+This approach provides you with metrics to measure degrees of opinions and ultimately a better understanding of your audience.
 It can also help you identify service or product opportunities.

 Search for articles: